MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 The steps in this article are based on the following best practices:

 - **Manage updates to Office automatically**, without any administrative overhead.
 For more details, see [Choose how to manage updates](plan-microsoft-365-apps.md#step-2---choose-how-to-manage-updates).
 (If you want to manage updates from a local source, you need to change the configuration files.
 For more details, see [configuring updates](office-deployment-tool-configuration-options.md#updates-element)).
-- **Build two Office installation packages**: One package uses Semi-Annual Channel for 64-bit and the other uses Semi-Annual Channel (Targeted) for 64-bit.
+- **Build two Office installation packages**: One package uses Semi-Annual Enterprise Channel for 64-bit and the other uses Semi-Annual Enterprise Channel (Preview) for 64-bit.
 Each installation package includes all the core Office apps.
 If you want to deploy the 32-bit version of Office instead, you can select that option when creating the installation package.
 To deploy both versions, you create additional installation packages.
 For more details, see [Define your source files](plan-microsoft-365-apps.md#step-4---define-your-source-files).
-- **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that receives the Semi-Annual Channel.
+- **Deploy to two deployment groups**: a pilot group that receives the Semi-Annual Enterprise Channel (Preview) and a broad group that receives the Semi-Annual Enterprise Channel.
 For more details, see [Choose your update channels](plan-microsoft-365-apps.md#step-3---choose-your-update-channels).

 You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
 For more details, see [Customize your deployment](#customize-your-deployment).

 ## Step 1: Create shared folders for Office installation files

 Because you're deploying Microsoft 365 Apps from a local source, you have to create folders to store the Office installation files.
-You'll create one parent folder and two child folders, one for the pilot group, with the version of Office from Semi-Annual Channel (Targeted), and one for the broad group, with version of Office from Semi-Annual Channel.
+You'll create one parent folder and two child folders, one for the pilot group, with the version of Office from Semi-Annual Enterprise Channel (Preview), and one for the broad group, with version of Office from Semi-Annual Enterprise Channel.
 This structure is similar to the one that the Office Content Delivery Network (CDN) uses.

 1. Create the following folders:

     - **\\\Server\Share\M365**: Stores the ODT and the configuration files that define how to download and deploy Office.
-    - **\\\Server\Share\M365\SACT**: Stores the Microsoft 365 Apps installation files from Semi-Annual Channel (Targeted).
+    - **\\\Server\Share\M365\SACT**: Stores the Microsoft 365 Apps installation files from Semi-Annual Enterprise Channel (Preview).
-    - **\\\Server\Share\M365\SAC**: Stores the Microsoft 365 Apps installation files from Semi-Annual Channel.
+    - **\\\Server\Share\M365\SAC**: Stores the Microsoft 365 Apps installation files from Semi-Annual Enterprise Channel.

  These folders will include all the Office installation files you need to deploy.